 The American Library Association (ALA) champions and defends the freedom to read as promised by the First Amendment of the Constitution of the United States.

-Contributing significantly to the skyrocketing number of book challenges is the prevalent use of lists of books compiled by organized censorship groups.
-Each attempt to ban a book by one of these groups represents a direct attack on every person’s constitutionally protected right to freely choose what books to read and what ideas to explore.
+Titles representing the voices and lived experiences of LGBTQIA+ and BIPOC individuals made up 47% of those targeted in censorship attempts.
+Each attempt to ban a book represents a direct attack on every person’s constitutionally protected right to freely choose what books to read and what ideas to explore.

 Media contacts: